-Temple Houston was Sam Houston’s last child, born in 1860 (when Sam was sixty-seven), and the first child born in the Texas governor’s mansion.
+Temple Lea Houston was Sam Houston’s last child, born in 1860 (when Sam was sixty-seven), and the first child born in the Texas governor’s mansion.
+(Photo from Legislative Reference Library of Texas.)

-Sam Houston died when Temple was three, but Temple inherited his father’s sense of adventure.
-Temple joined a cattle drive at age thirteen, later worked on a Mississippi River steamboat.
-He was large of stature, multilingual, and flamboyant.
-He also inherited his father’s love of law and politics.
-When Temple opened his law practice in Brazoria in 1881 at the age of twenty-one, he was the youngest practicing attorney in Texas.
+Indeed, Temple seemed driven to overachieve.
+He was admitted to the bar in 1880 and opened a practice in La Grange in Fayette County.
+At age twenty-one he was the youngest practicing attorney in Texas.
+He also started a newspaper in Brazoria.
 In 1882, at age twenty-two, he was appointed district attorney of the Thirty-Fifth Judicial District.
 And when he was elected a state senator in 1884 he became the youngest in Texas history at age twenty-four.
 The state Constitution requires a minimum age of twenty-six, but, hey, with the son of Sam Houston, who was counting?
 Temple Houston served four years in the Senate.
-(Photo from Legislative Reference Library of Texas.)

 An extract of Houston’s closing argument: “Gentlemen of the jury: You heard with what cold cruelty the prosecution referred to the sins of this woman, as if her condition were of her own preference.
 The evidence has painted you a picture of her life and surroundings.
 Do you think that they were embraced of her own choosing?
 Do you think that she willingly embraced a life so revolting and horrible?
 Ah, no!
 Gentlemen, . . .
 Our sex wrecked her once pure life . . . and only in the friendly shelter of the grave can her betrayed and broken heart ever find the Redeemer’s promised rest.”